hwipl/blog/drafts/tc-bpf_from_c/README.md

 TODO: create svg figures instead of ascii art?

-TODO: move netlink socket into its own section?

 This document describes how you can attach and detach an eBPF program for TC on a network interface from C code, without using the `tc` tool.
 It shows an alternative to running the following `tc` commands: